Thursday, April 30, 2009

 First - what is a conservation easement?
 Well, according to the Fox Valley Land Foundation, an easement is

-"a way you can protect the environmental value of your land while continuing to own it.
+In other words, an easement is a contract that allows you to retain ownership of your land while restricting certain types of development for as long as the US government and legal system remains intact."a way you can protect the environmental value of your land while continuing to own it.
 It is a legal agreement between a landowner and a nonprofit conservation group or public agency that limits use of the land to ensure that the owner’s conservation goals for the property are upheld."

 Why set up an easement?
 Well, there are two main reasons.
 A conservation easement allows you the owner to permanently protect your property from certain types of unwanted development.
 It can also confer some significant income tax and estate tax reductions as well because the easement affects the value of the property.